VowpalWabbit/docker-images/README.md

 ## Release steps

-Use Token with access to repo and hook permissions.
+Use token with access to repo and hook permissions.
 Update tag to appropriate value.

 ```